augensalat/solar-zerofeed/README.md

-# Zero Feed-in for a local solar power plant
+# Zero feed-in for a local solar power plant

 Dynamic control power limit of a Hoymiles inverter via Ahoy DTU.